-201 (e) (f) imported goods are cleared and released for home use as outward processed compensating products obtained from those exported goods and the customs authority withdraws the release of those imported goods for home use as outward processed compensating products; or the customs authority is notified that compensating products obtained from those exported goods will not be cleared for home use as outward processed compensating products. onate application of section 114(1) to goods exported under outward ng procedure under th t) When section 114(1) is in terms of section 471 applied to any goods exported e outward processing procedure in circumstances where the ground for g the exported goods to be cleared for outright export pertains only to a part of tensating products obtained from the exported goods, only a proportionate part of the exported goods must in terms of that section be regarded to be cleared for outright export.
+Proportionate application of section 114(1) to goods exported under outward processing procedure

+472. (a) When section 114(1) is in terms of section 471 applied to any goods exported under the outward processing procedure in circumstances where the ground for regarding the exported goods to be cleared for outright export pertains only to a part of 5 the compensating products obtained from the exported goods, only a proportionate part of the exported goods must in terms of that section be regarded to be cleared for outright export.

-(b) In determining the proportionate part of the exported goods that must be regarded to be cleared for outright export in terms of paragraph (a), a conversion rate determined in terms of section 469 must be used.
+(b) In determining the proportionate part of the exported goods that must be regarded to be cleared for outright export in terms of paragraph (a), a conversion rate determined 10 in terms of section 469 must be used.

-Effect on outward processed compensating products when goods exported for outward processing are regarded to be cleared for outright export 20
+Effect on outward processed compensating products when goods exported for outward processing are regarded to be cleared for outright export

-473. Compensating products obtained from goods exported under the outward processing procedure lose their tax free status as outward processed compensating products if those exported goods are in terms of section 114(1) regarded to be cleared for outright export.
+473. Compensating products obtained from goods exported under the outward processing procedure lose their tax free status as outward processed compensating 15 products if those exported goods are in terms of section 114(1) regarded to be cleared for outright export.

-474. Rules made in terms of section 903 to facilitate the implementation of this Chapter may include rules prescribing the form and format of a statement referred to in section 468(2).
+474. Rules made in terms of section 903 to facilitate the implementation of this Chapter may include rules prescribing the form and format of a statement referred to in 20 section 468(2).

-475. (1) A person clearing goods for outward processing is guilty of an offence if that 30 person contravenes or fails to comply with a condition or requirement referred to in section 462 applicable to that person.
+475. (1) A person clearing goods for outward processing is guilty of an offence if that person contravenes or fails to comply with a condition or requirement referred to in section 462 applicable to that person.